Aisha Buhari: Political career and advocacy

-In July 2014, Aisha advised Goodluck Ebele Jonathan to resign from office as president of Nigeria, following a suicide bombing and an alleged assassination attempt on her husband.
+In July 2014, Buhari advised Goodluck Ebele Jonathan to resign from office as president of Nigeria, following a suicide bombing and an alleged assassination attempt on her husband by the Boko Haram terrorist group.

-Aisha Buhari is a vocal advocate of women's rights and children's rights, and this was a focal point during her campaign for her husband's election in 2015.
+Buhari is a vocal advocate of women's rights and children's rights, and this was a focal point during her campaign for her husband's election in 2015.
 Aisha has, on several occasions, emphasized the need for young girls to get primary and secondary school education before getting married, saying that she believes no girl should get married before the age of 17.
 She has also criticized child marriage and homosexuality.

 In May 2015, on the sidelines of the Global Women Conference held in Buenos Aires, Argentina, she stressed the need for Nigerian laws that will protect the women from forced early marriages, sex trafficking and other issues Nigerian girls and women contend with.
 Aisha raised concerns on child sexual abuse in Nigeria, sex trafficking and the need for legislation against early marriage.

-On 12 June 2015, Aisha Buhari met with some mothers of the abducted Chibok Girls on 14 April 2016, and donated proceeds from her book to parents of the Chibok girls, the Buni Yadi boys murdered in 2014, and children suffering from malnutrition.
+On 12 June 2015, Buhari met with some mothers of the abducted Chibok Girls on 14 April 2016, and donated proceeds from her book to parents of the Chibok girls, the Buni Yadi boys murdered in 2014, and children suffering from malnutrition.

-In October 2016, Aisha Buhari said that she would not back her husband in the next election unless he got a grip on his government.
+In October 2016, Buhari said that she would not back her husband in the next election unless he got a grip on his government.
 He responded that she belonged in his kitchen, saying "I don't know which party my wife belongs to, but she belongs to my kitchen and my living room and the other room."

 In April 2021, she attended the book of "Aisha Buhari – Being Different", written by Hajo Sani, the Senior Special Adviser to the President on Women Affairs and Administration.
 The book has memories of the first lady from her childhood on.
 The launch was attended by vice president Yemi Osinbajo and other dignitaries.

 Future Assured

-Future Assured is an initiative founded by Aisha Buhari to continue her advocacy work for the health and well-being of women and children through community mobilization and health promotion.
-Aisha was prompted by the need to improve the current poor health outcomes of women, children and other vulnerable groups of the Nigerian population.
+"Future Assured" is an initiative founded by Buhari to continue her advocacy work for the health and well-being of women and children through community mobilization and goodhealth promotion.
+Buhari was prompted by the need to improve the current poor health outcomes of women, children and other vulnerable groups of the Nigerian population.
 She affirmed her commitment to this work at a stakeholders meeting held at the presidential villa and a public launch of Future Assured programs at the sidelines of the United Nations General Assembly in New York on 29 September 2015.

-Aisha Buhari works with internally displaced people resulting from the Boko Haram insurgency.
+Buhari works with internally displaced people resulting from the Boko Haram insurgency.
 She set up a committee for the distribution of relief materials after a visit to an IDP camp in Borno State.